Last Updated on February 23, 2022 by Nazmin Sarker

-- Heat oil in a wok or a pan and stir-fry garlic, shallots and chilies until the shallots are brown and crisp, remove and set aside.
+- Heat oil in a wok or pots and pans and stir-fry garlic, shallots, and chilies until the shallots are brown and crisp, remove and set aside.

 - Prepare boiling water with a pinch of salt and blanch cabbage for approx. 2 – 3 minutes, drain and transfer to a bowl.

 - Stir the dressing into the cabbage, toss and mix well.
 Transfer the salad to a serving dish and garnish with fried shallots mixture and the chopped peanut.

 A warm salad with the chicken meat marinated in a spice mixture and the flavor enhanced by small pickled cucumbers called gherkins.

 - 2 piece Red chili, seeded and finely chopped

 - 1 cm fresh root ginger, peeled and finely chopped

 - 2 Carrots (medium) cut into thin sticks